Maharlika Pilipinas Basketball League: Playoffs

 Since the 2018–19 season, sixteen teams advance to the playoffs, eight per division.
 These include the top six teams from each division as well as two qualifying teams from the play-in tournament.

-In the first round or the division quarterfinals, the first seed matches with the eighth seed, the second with the seventh, the third with the sixth, and the fourth with the fifth.
+In the first round or the division quarterfinals, the first seed is matched with the eighth seed, the second with the seventh, the third with the sixth, and the fourth with the fifth.
 The division semifinals will then have the winner of the 1–8 series match with the winner of the 4–5 series, and the winner of the 2–7 series with the winner of the 3–6 series.
 The winners of both series then meet in the division finals.
 The champions of each division will then meet in the final round, dubbed as the MPBL finals or the MPBL national finals, where the two teams play in one final series to determine the series champion.

-The first two rounds, the division quarterfinals and semifinals, are best-of-three series while the last two rounds, the division finals and national finals, are best-of-five series.
+The first two rounds, the division quarterfinals and semifinals, are best-of-three series, both division finals are best-of-five, and the national finals is best-of-seven.